Estimated reading time: 2 minutes

 Go green, deduct green.

 Once you purchase an LED lighting system from an equipment vendor and have it installed, you will need to schedule an inspection from an engineer, contractor, or lighting professional to measure and certify your actual energy savings using special computer software.
-Under the current Section 179D provision, your business can deduct up to $1.80 per square foot if your new LED lighting system reduces energy and power costs by 50%.
-There is also an alternate deduction of $0.60 per square foot for a 25-40% reduction in energy and power costs.
+Under the current Section 179D provision, your business can deduct a specific amount of money per square foot if your new LED lighting system reduces energy and power costs.

 We know Section 179.